thepeterstone/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td markdown="span">tlsPorts</td>
 <td markdown="span">Comma-separated list of ports to be used for incoming TLS/SSL connections.
-To set up a port to use TLS/SSL, you specify pushListenerPorts, tlsPorts, privateKeyPath, and privateCertPath. </td>
+To set up a port to use TLS/SSL, specify pushListenerPorts, tlsPorts, privateKeyPath, and privateCertPath. </td>
 <td> </td>
 <td>8.0</td>
 </tr>
 <tr>
 <td>allow</td>
 <td>Regex pattern (java.util.regex).
 Input lines are checked against the pattern as they come in and before the prefix is prepended.
-Only input lines that match are accepted.Renamed from <strong>whiteListRegex</strong> to <strong>allow</strong> in proxy 9.x </td>
+Only input lines that match are accepted.
+Renamed from <strong>whiteListRegex</strong> to <strong>allow</strong> in proxy 9.x </td>
 <td>Valid regex pattern.
 <div>Ex: ^(production|stage). </div>
 <div>Allows points that begin with production. and stage. </div></td>